cianmscannell/8dc00-mia-docs/docs/source/index.rst

 | *Virtual reader*: https://8dc00-mia-docs.readthedocs.io/en/latest/

 This course is a sequel to the second year introductory imaging course.
 In that course the basic principles of image analysis were covered.
-In 8DC00 we will concentrate on the more advanced image analysis methods and on how they can be used to tackle clinical problems.
+In 8DC00 we will concentrate on the more advanced image analysis methods and how they can be used to tackle clinical problems.
 Topics covered include image registration and computer-aided diagnosis (CAD).

 Interactive notebooks